vatpac-technology/sops/docs/controller-skills/coordination.md

     `Hotline`:  <span class="hotline">**ORIGINATING SECTOR** -> **RECEIVING SECTOR**</span>: "Message"
     `Coldline`:  <span class="coldline">**ORIGINATING SECTOR** -> **RECEIVING SECTOR**</span>: "Message"

+## General Phraseology
 As a receiving controller, answer a coordination call by stating the name of **your** position.
-If you are busy at the time, finish your current radio call and then state your position to indicate that you are ready to receive the message.

 !!! phraseology
     *BIK calls SAN with a hotline to discuss an arrival*